Or at least I hope it will be happy and have lots of good stuff in store for everyone…

 What is the WWW generally about?

-Every fourth Wednesday evening I will publish a post in which I collected the thoughts I had throughout the week(s) while watching the latest or any episode of a series or maybe even a movie.
+Every other Wednesday evening I will publish a post in which I collected the thoughts I had throughout the week(s) while watching the latest or any episode of a series or maybe even a movie.

 Depending on how my time allows it, the comment will also be for those that I watched that day.